-All Medicare eligible Australians can now receive bulk billed telehealth or telephone services for a wide range of health consultations.
-These services will remain free to patients until at least 30 September 2020.
+All Medicare eligible Australians can now receive telehealth services for a wide range of health consultations.
+These services will remain available to patients until at least 30 September 2020.

-(For Medicare purposes, telehealth services refer to consultations that include both video and audio links between the patient and practitioner, while telephone services refer to phone calls only.
+(Telehealth services refer to consultations that include both video and telephone links between the patient and practitioner.
 Text-based discussions, such as emails, cannot be bulk billed.)

-The list of health practitioners that can offer telehealth or telephone consultations includes, (but is not limited to):
+The list of health practitioners that can offer telehealth consultations includes, (but is not limited to):